Thinking about booking your rTMS treatment course? Read our step-by-step outline on how to book and what to expect, or just give us a call.

 Before your first appointment:

-2. Call Sydney TMS on 1300 177 144 to book an rTMS treatment assessment with our TMS psychiatrist, Dr Jason Pace.
+- Call Sydney TMS on 1300 177 144 to book an rTMS treatment assessment with one of our TMS psychiatrists.

 What to bring to your first assessment:

-1. Bring along your referral, any information from your treating doctor and your medicare card along to your first assessment.
+- Bring along your referral, any information from your treating doctor and your Medicare card to your first assessment.

-2. If Doctor Pace advises that TMS is suitable for you and you are happy to proceed to treatment a mapping session will immediately follow your assessment.
-Alternatively, the mapping session can be booked for another day and time.
-It’s entirely up to you!
+- If our psychiatrist advises that TMS is suitable for you and you are happy to proceed to treatment, a mapping session will be organised for another day.

-3. If you like you can also bring a support person with you.
+- If you’d like, you can also bring a support person with you.

 The Mapping Session:

-1. Our Psychiatrist will take measurements of your head to tailor the rTMS treatment to your individual specifications.
-The treatment will target the part of the brain that requires the neurones to be stimulating.
+Our psychiatrist will take measurements of your head to tailor the rTMS treatment to your individual specifications.
+The treatment will target the part of the brain that requires the neurons to be stimulated.
 You will also be given a series of questionnaires to complete so that we have a baseline of numerical data that can be used to make comparisons with during your treatment.
-Dr Pace will then prescribe your personal rTMS treatment course.
+Our psychiatrist will then prescribe your personal rTMS treatment course.

 Treatment Courses:

-1. A TMS course with us is made up of 30 standard sessions.
-Each session takes up to 30 minutes each.
+- A course of TMS with us is made up of 35 standard sessions.
+Each session takes up to 30 minutes.
 We recommend a minimum of 3 sessions per week to ensure the effectiveness of TMS treatment, in line with the current research findings.

-2. We will also send a letter to your referring doctor to inform them we have commenced TMS therapy.
+- We will also send a letter to your referring doctor to inform them that we have commenced TMS therapy.

 Reviews:

-1. During your treatment with us, Dr Pace will see you for your psychiatric reviews.
-A treatment review is booked in for the halfway mark and another is booked in for the end of the course.
-You will be asked to complete a series of questionnaire at the halfway point and at the end of the course.
+- During your treatment with us, our psychiatrists will see you for your psychiatric reviews.
+A treatment review is booked in for the halfway mark, and another is booked in for the end of the course.
+You will be asked to complete a series of questionnaires at the halfway point and the end of the course.

-2. At the end of your course a letter will be forwarded to your treating doctor.
+- At the end of your course, a letter will be forwarded to your treating doctor.

 Medicare and Billing:

-1. TMS assessment with our psychiatrist will be bulk billed for your initial consultation provided you have your referral and medicare card.
+- TMS assessment with our psychiatrist will be bulk-billed for your initial consultation, provided you have your referral and Medicare card.

-2. TMS session mapping session and treatment sessions will be charged per session.
-If you should meet the medicare criteria, you will benefit from a medicare rebate, but please note an out pocket amount will be payable per treatment as you go.
+- TMS mapping session and treatment sessions will be charged per session.
+If you should meet the medicare criteria, you will benefit from a Medicare rebate, but please note an out-of-pocket amount will be payable per treatment as you go.

 Medicare criteria:

-5. Please note, that a diagnosis other than Depression is not covered by medicare (e.g., OCD)
+- Please note that a diagnosis other than Depression is not covered by Medicare (e.g., OCD)

 Side Effects:

-1. Side effects are uncommon, but can include headaches, scalp irritation, fatigue.
+- Side effects are uncommon but can include headaches, scalp irritation, and fatigue.

-2. There is also the rare possibility of seizure (less than 1%) and comparable to that of most antidepressant medications. (as published on Dec 7, 2020, “Transcranial Magnetic Stimulation (TMS) Safety with Respect to Seizures: A Literature Review by Debra J Stultz,1 Savanna Osburn,1 Tyler Burns,1 Sylvia Pawlowska-Wajswol,1 and Robin Walton1 ).
+- There is also the rare possibility of seizure (less than 1%), comparable to that of most antidepressant medications. (as published on Dec 7, 2020, “Transcranial Magnetic Stimulation (TMS) Safety with Respect to Seizures: A Literature Review by Debra J Stultz,1 Savanna Osburn,1 Tyler Burns,1 Sylvia Pawlowska-Wajswol,1 and Robin Walton1 ).

 Effectiveness:

-1. TMS has been approved by the Australian Therapeutic Goods Administration.
-Studies have shown a 50-70% response rate to TMS for those with Treatment Resistant Depression.
+- TMS has been approved by the Australian Therapeutic Goods Administration.
+Studies have shown a 50-70% response rate to TMS for those with Treatment-Resistant Depression.